-GROWTH CHARTS Length-for-age BOYS Birth to 5 months (s-cores) Figh (sub) Boys Child Health Passport One Old Seven Statute Girls Child Health Passport
+GROWTH CHARTS Length-for-age BOYS Birth to 6 months (s-sores) Figure 1 Age (completed veets or months) Roy Child Health Passport

 SLIDE 1.3. - MALNUTRITION: UNDER-NUTRITION AND OVER-NUTRITION

 Explain that people often only think of malnutrition as under-nutrition.
 Yet, this is just one side of the coin, which we will focus on in the first part of this morning.
 Briefly highlight the 4 different forms of under-nutrition.